 It is only during the Carnival where every inch of Brazil, and Rio in particular, screams party.

 The partying starts a day before the formal launch of the Carnival until a day after the festivity formally ends.
-If you can manage to secure a ticket for the popular parties, such as the Magic Ball in Copacobana Beach Hotel, don’t be surprised that you will be rubbing elbows with the celebrities and the wealthy.
+If you can manage to secure a ticket for the glamorous parties, such as the Magic Ball in Copacabana Palace Hotel, don’t be surprised that you will be rubbing elbows with the celebrities and the wealthy.

 What is Carnival Without the Best Street Parties ?